-There are further AMP workshops planned in September for the remaining activities.
-Following this, budgets for the LTP 2018-2028 will be finalised and used to prepare estimates reports (local and district) with prioritisation and options to be considered by Council and Community Boards/CDAs over the next two months.
+There were further AMP workshops September for the remaining activities.
+Budgets for the LTP 2018-2028 will now be finalised and used to prepare estimates reports (local and district) with prioritisation and options to be considered by Council and Community Boards/CDAs over the next two months.